Hannibal046/nanoRWKV/README.md

 | ----- | ------ | ---------- | -------- |
 | GPT-2 | 124M   |            |          |
 | RWKV  | 130M   |            |          |

+## to-do list
+This is not a done project and there are a lot of cool stuffs to do:

+- [ ] More code comment in [modeling_rwkv.py](modeling_rwkv.py).
+- [ ] RNN mode for inference [[HF Implementation]](https://github.com/huggingface/transformers/blob/main/src/transformers/models/rwkv/modeling_rwkv.py)
+- [ ] rescale parameters for inference [[reference]](https://github.com/BlinkDL/RWKV-LM/blob/cca1b5e8e597cf40675882bb10b46287c844e35c/RWKV-v4neo/src/model_run.py#L31)
+- [ ] loading RWKV checkpoint for evaluation(may not comparable to GPT-2 due to different tokenizer)
+- [ ] test bf16 training (Since V100 doesn't support bf16, your sponsorship of A100 for testing bf16 would be greatly appreciated :)
+- [ ] maybe scale up a little bit with DeepSpeed?
+Not sure, since nanoGPT didn't do this.
+- [ ] keep in line with the original implementaion of RWKV optimization. [[reference](https://github.com/BlinkDL/RWKV-LM/blob/cca1b5e8e597cf40675882bb10b46287c844e35c/RWKV-v4neo/src/model.py#L409)]
+- [ ] More analysis about RWKV in [scaling_laws.ipynb](scaling_laws.ipynb), [transformer_sizeing.ipynb](transformer_sizeing.ipynb)

 ## what is more
 If you want to know more about Large Language Models(LLM), please refer to this repository: [Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM).